 - Kihei offers the cheapest accommodation – But has a budget resort feel

 - Wailea very high-end luxury – Location of choice for the Celebrity Elites!

 - Best Weather – Almost always sunny, rarely rains

-- Closest to Airport and some Island Attractions – Marginally
+- Closest to the Airport and some Island Attractions – Marginally

 - Wailea can be very expensive – Although there are affordable options